debayanChakra/AzureVMDisk_migration/README.md

 # AzureVMDisk_migration
-Powershell script to migrate VM disks from one subscription to another
+Powershell script to migrate VM disks from one rg to another .